 |Wildlife overpass on I-90 in Washington|

-This is one of the reasons wildlife corridors and habitat connectivity have emerged as important solutions.
+This is one of the reasons wildlife corridors and the habitat connectivity they provide have emerged as important solutions.
 These corridors connect islands of habitat across otherwise deteriorated or dangerous landscapes.
 The most visible component of these efforts are highway overpasses and underpasses designed for wildlife, as well as fencing that funnels animals to these protected areas.
 In particular, wildlife crossings not only allow deer, antelope, bears, wolves, and other animals to safely cross the road, they also prevent deadly vehicle collisions and save human lives.

 However, there are more natural corridors that should be included in the conversation.
 The habitats around rivers can be integral in helping wildlife travel or move to higher altitudes.
 As the climate changes and Oregon warms, this connectivity to cooler habitats will be all the more important.
 In addition, these river-miles are also generally more intact than other landscapes that have seen more logging and development.

 |The White River by Dennis Frates|

 One example of this is the protected Wild and Scenic White River that flows from high up in the Mount Hood Wilderness all the way down to the Deschutes River.
 The Mount Hood Wilderness is a large core habitat area that is home to many species.
 Other than a few breaks, the White River serves as a largely natural and protected corridor from ~6,500 ft elevation on the mountain down to 900 ft elevation.
 Oregon needs more protected river corridors like this that link high elevation core habitats to lower elevations and all points in between.